artificial-scientist-lab/AriadneVR/README.md

 </br>
 </br>
 ![ui_II](assets/readme/Folie3.JPG)
-By spawning the graph library menu via press of the Y-button and selecting a graph, it's 3D-model is constructed centered on the position of the right-hand controller.
+To spawn a Graph press of the Y-button and selecting a graph from a Category with the X-button.
+Its 3D-model is constructed centered on the position of the right-hand controller.
-At the top of the control-panel, a new button will spawn bearing the name of the selected graph, controlling whether the corresponding graph can be edited.
+At the top left of the control-panel, a new button will spawn bearing the name of the selected graph, controlling whether the corresponding graph can be edited.
 </br>
 </br>
 </br>